Use Case ·

 - Sub-pixel anti-aliasing.
 Font rendering differs by a hair between captures even with identical content.
 Raise

 thresholdto0.2. - Volatile UI chrome.
 Cookie banners, live ad slots, A/B variants, timestamps, "users online" counters.
-Pass
+The cleanest fix is to suppress these server-side: add a

 GitHub Actions workflow (drop-in)